WeiShiLindonArelius/CONTROL-Regression-Analysis/README.md

 **How do CONTROL games and matches actually work?**
 - CONTROL is a game fundamentally based on random number generation (RNG).
 Teams have 6 players, each with the following statistics: Power, Attack Damage, Attack Speed, Critical Chance, Critical Multiplier, Max Health, and Spawn Time.
 - Individual games are played between lineups of 4 players.
 Each team has 8 main lineups, the 8 best unique 4-man lineups from their roster, plus a 9th for tiebreaker situtations.
-- The process of an individual game is invisible, but here is roughly how it goes.
+- The process of an individual game is invisible, but here is roughly how it goes. (full code in Games.py)
   - Each team is randomly assigned "+" or "-" which determines their impact on the TESSERACT.
   - Games take 104 "ticks", each tick goes through every living player and does a number of things
   - The TESSERACT, the value around which the result of the game is determined, is adjusted by the player's Power.
 Positive for the + team, Negative for the - team.